tstephen/knowprocess.com/wp-content/plugins/gallery-images/readme.txt

 * Heart Icon Color and Rated Icon Color: Set Heart icon color

 *   **Pagination Styles**
-* Pagination Font Size and Color: Set the font size and color for the pagination
+* Pagination Font Size and Color: Set the font size and color for the pagination.
-* Pagination Icons Size and Color: Set pagination icon size and color
+* Pagination Icons Size and Color: Set pagination icon size and color.
-* Pagination Position: Set the pagination position
+* Pagination Position: Set the pagination position.

 *    **Load More Styles**
 * Load More Text and Position:Write whatever you need in this field and select the position of Load More